Hello Beloveds.

 Much of our suffering comes not from life itself,

-But from the mind's insistence that everything be resolved.
+But from the mind's insistence that everything be resolved immediately.

-We live in a fast-paced world that has lost the ability to just let things be for a moment.
+We live in a fast-paced world that seems to have lost the ability to just let things be for a moment.

-Or when we approach them with a sense of urgency.
+They rarely appear when we force them or approach them with a sense of urgency.

-Thank you so much for taking the time with me today.
+Thank you so much for taking this time with me.